writethedocs/www/docs/conf/prague/2022/cfp-email-templates.rst

    We'll be publishing the videos at some point this week or next, keep an eye on Twitter, Slack or the mailing list for those.

    We'd love to know how you found the whole process, from A to Z so we can improve next time.
-To that end we've got an anonymous (keep in mind that there aren't so many speakerss) feedback form for you here:
+To that end we've got an anonymous (keep in mind that there aren't many speakers) feedback form for you here:

    ○ [Speaker feedback form]({{cfp_variables['feedback_form']}})